Skip to main content

 • Take a lane.
 In heavy, slow-moving traffic, or if there is an obstacle ahead, it can be safer to ride in the middle of the traffic lane where everyone can see you if there are no separated or protected bike facilities.
 In these cases, taking the lane can keep everyone safer.

-• Stop for people in crosswalks, and if you’re passing someone walking or rolling, let them know you’re approaching with a bell or friendly “on your left.”
+• Yield to people in crosswalks, and if you’re passing someone walking or rolling, let them know you’re approaching with a bell or friendly “on your left.”

 • Plan ahead.
 Refer to the Somerville Bike Map for low-stress routes on protected facilities and Neighborways.